pmonks/tools-licenses/README.md

   (lic/check-asf-policy opts))
 ```

-Optionally, you may also wish to configure logging for your `build` alias, since this tool can emit logging output.
-For example (using log4j2):
+You may also wish to configure a logging implementation for your `build` alias, since this tool can emit logging output (mostly from the Java libraries it uses).
+For example (using log4j2, though you may choose any logging implementation you like that supports [SLF4J](https://www.slf4j.org/)):

 ```edn
     :build